Slovene grammar: Fill vowel

 When certain hard-to-pronounce consonant clusters occur word-finally, an additional fill vowel is inserted before the last consonant(s) of the word to break up the cluster.
 This typically happens where there is no ending, like in the nominative singular, or the genitive dual and plural.
 The fill vowel is usually a schwa (/ə/, spelled e).
 For example, the noun igra "game" has the genitive plural form iger, not igr.

 If the last consonant is j, then i is used as the fill vowel instead.
 For example, ladja "boat" has the genitive plural ladij.
 However, if the stem ends in lj, nj or rj, then the fill vowel is the normal e and is inserted before both consonants.
 The noun ogenj "fire", for example, loses the fill vowel in the genitive singular form ognja.

 There are a few cases where the fill vowel is instead a stressed a.
 These are irregular and must simply be memorized.
 An example is ovca "sheep", which is ovac in the genitive plural, not ovec.

 Noun

 Nouns are marked for case and number.
 There are 6 cases (nominative, genitive, dative, accusative, locative, and instrumental) and 3 numbers (singular, dual, and plural).
 Slovenian nouns are divided into 3 genders (masculine, feminine, and neuter).
 Each gender has different declension patterns, for a total of 10 declension forms.

 Adjective

 The adjective expresses three main ideas: quality (qualitative adjectives, kakovostni pridevniki), relation (relational adjectives, vrstni pridevniki) and possession (possessive adjectives, svojilni pridevniki).

-Adjectives in Slovenian can serve in three syntactical functions: left attributes (levi prilastek), predicate articles (povedkovo določilo) and predicate attributes (povedkov prilastek).
+Adjectives in Slovenian can serve in three syntactic functions: premodifier (levi prilastek), subject complement (povedkovo določilo), and predicate modifier (povedkov prilastek).